Flavor: Fresh, herbal aroma. Green leafy character, mildly sweet. Refreshing flowery finish.

 Harvest: Machine harvested in medium batches.
-Winter 2019.
+Spring 2020.
 Nantou, Taiwan.

 Upon first brew, there are distinct aromatic notes of fresh herbs with subtle hints of flowery sweetness.
 This Tsui Yu has a dark green leafy vegetal character base with herbaceous overtones and a refreshing floral, dry finish.
 This selection makes an especially flavorful cold brew tea.